dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 Could we hide the verbose boilerplate and make working with `ListInt` easier?
 Let us introduce "constructors" `nil` and `cons` so that the code for `x2` will be just `cons +456 (cons -123 nil)`.

-The `nil` constructors is the same as `x0` shown above.
-The `cons` constructors encapsulates one step
+The `nil` constructor is the same as `x0` shown above.
+The `cons` constructor encapsulates one step of the boilerplate code:

 ```dhall
 let nil : ListInt = λ(r : Type) → λ(frr : F r → r) →